 - Phase 3 – Install the Scorpion Screwdriver Antenna and Controller (this article)

-It has been part of our plan to enhance our Mobile HF installation to include a Screwdriver Antenna and a Mobile Amplifier.
-This article cover the first of these upgrades.
+Our plan has been to enhance our Mobile HF installation to include a Screwdriver Antenna and a Mobile Amplifier.
+This article covers the first of these upgrades.

 We chose a Scorpion SA-680 Screwdriver Antenna for our project.
-Scorpion mobile HF antennas are among the best on the market in terms of quality and efficiency.
+Scorpion mobile HF antennas are among the best in quality and efficiency.
 The SA-680 covers all HAM bands from 80m – 10m (160m operation will also be added to this antenna – more on this in a later post).
 The SA-680 is also a good choice given our plans to add a mobile HF amplifier to our truck (the SA-680 is rated for 1500 Watts SSB PEP).
-We ordered our antenna with a flat black powder coated finish to match the color scheme on our truck.
-Scorpion antennas can accommodate a variety of whips and we have both 6 foot (supplied with the antenna) and 8.5 foot whips available.
-We also ordered a 3 foot long rod with a Cap Hat and this is the combination that we are currently using.
-This arrangement features improved efficiency due to the top loading of the antenna provided by the Cap Hat and a reduced height profile which is perfect for avoiding the low tree branches here in New England, USA.
-Ron Douglas, NI7J owner of Scorpion Antennas has been a great help providing lots of good advice to help us to install his SA-680 antenna properly.
+We ordered our antenna with a flat black powder-coated finish to match the color scheme on our truck.
+Scorpion antennas can accommodate a variety of whips, and we have both 6-foot (supplied with the antenna) and 8.5-foot whips available.
+We also ordered a 3-foot-long rod with a Cap Hat, and this is the combination that we are currently using.
+This arrangement features improved efficiency due to the top-loading of the antenna the Cap Hat provides and a reduced height profile, which is perfect for avoiding the low tree branches here in New England, USA.
+Ron Douglas, NI7J owner of Scorpion Antennas, has been a great help providing lots of good advice to help us to install his SA-680 antenna properly.

 One of the nice features of this mount is its ability to be folded over to 90 or 45 degrees.
-This is done by loosening two large allen screws on the mount.
+This is done by loosening two large Allen screws on the mount.
 The picture above shows the antenna folded over with the Cap Hat/Rod removed.
 In this position, we can close the roll cover on our truck’s bed to completely cover the antenna.
-This is great for taking the truck through the car wash or when we want to protect the antenna from the winter weather here in New England.
+This is great for taking the truck through the car wash or protecting the antenna from the winter weather here in New England.

 Removal of the Cap Hat/Rod or an attached whip is made easy by Scorpion’s Quick Disconnect.
 The ones on our antenna are made from stainless steel and allow easy removal of the Cap Hat Rod or a whip.

-Another set of control cable and feedline chokes were made and installed at the point where the antenna cables and feedline enters the vehicle.
+Another set of control cable and feedline chokes were made and installed when the antenna cables and feedline entered the vehicle.
 The picture above shows some additional detail on how the chokes are made.
 It is important that the chokes be at the same point on each of the control cables and coax feedline so that any RF induced on the cables does not couple from one cable to another and bypass the chokes.

 I decided to do some additional work on the bonding of the bed of our truck to the rest of the F-150.
 This involved installing 4 bonding straps between each corner of the F-150’s bed and the frame.
 I used the excellent strapping material from Electric Motion for this purpose.
-This strapping features eyelets which are installed every 3 inches along the strapping material.
-This made attachment of the strapping to the F-150’s bed and frame easy to do via self-taping stainless steel screws and star washers.
+This strapping features eyelets installed every 3 inches along with the strapping material.
+This made the attachment of the strapping to the F-150’s bed and frame easy to do via self-tapping stainless steel screws and star washers.
 A liberal coating of Ideal NOALOX was used on each of the screws and washers to protect against corrosion.
-Also note the convoluted tubing which houses the antenna control leads and feedline running along the frame.
+Also, note the convoluted tubing which houses the antenna control leads and feedline running along with the frame.
 The tubing protects the antenna’s cabling and feedline from the weather and enables secure mounting to the vehicle’s frame.

 *** Safe operation of your vehicle requires your full attention on the road.
-You SHOULD NOT try to tune your antennas or your radio while your vehicle is in motion.
+You SHOULD NOT try tuning your antennas or radio while your vehicle is in motion.
 Safety requires that you perform these actions only when your vehicle is stopped and parked safely. ***

 The antenna is easy to tune manually.
 One simply sets the radio to the desired band/frequency and then adjusts the antenna up/down until the maximum reading on the radio’s S-meter is obtained.
 This usually gets you to within a “coil turn” of the optimal tune-up.
-I then key the radio up and adjust the antenna up or down a bit to optimize the tune to the lowest SWR as indicated on the radio.
+I then key the radio up and adjust the antenna up or down to optimize the tune to the lowest SWR, as indicated on the radio.
 The antenna’s tuning is not critical on 20m and higher bands.
-It is fairly sharp (due to the short length) on 40m and 80m so final adjustment to minimize the SWR is important on these bands.
+It is fairly sharp (due to the short length) on 40m and 80m, so the final adjustment to minimize the SWR is important on these bands.

-The next stage of our Mobile HF project will be the installation of a mobile amplifier, automatic antenna controller and 160m band add ons to the Scorpion antenna.
-I hope to work some of our readers on the HF bands from our truck soon!
+The next stage of our Mobile HF project will be the installation of a mobile amplifier, automatic antenna controller, and 160m band add-ons to the Scorpion antenna.
+I hope to work with some of our readers on the HF bands from our truck soon!

 – Fred (AB1OC)